Bolts

 Nut

-A small metal piece with a hole in the center that fits over a bolt or over the end of a bolt.
-Nuts are often hexagonal (6-sided) in shape.
+A metal piece with a hole in the center, designed to fit over the threaded end of a bolt.
+Nuts are often hexagonal in shape.

 Pull-Out

-The amount of force required to pull the fastener out of the base material.
+The amount of force required to pull a fastener out of the base material.

 Shank

-The portion of a headed fastener that lies between the head and the point.
+The part of a headed fastener that lies between the head and the point, typically the longest section.

 Tensile Strength

-The amount of longitudinal load/elongation a fastener can withstand without failure of the fastener or joint.
+The ability of a fastener to withstand longitudinal load or elongation without failure, either of the fastener itself or the joint.

 Thread

-A raised helical pattern going around the shank of a bolt.
-The thread is measured by pitch, which is the distance from one peak of the thread to the next, expressed in mm or threads per inch.
+A raised helical pattern on the shank of a bolt, measured by pitch, which is the distance between one peak of the thread and the next.

 Ultimate Torque